domoinc/domo-node-embed-filters/README.md

    yarn
    ```

-7. Modify the existing file in the base folder of the project named `.env`
+7. Rename the `.env.template` file to `.env`

-8. Inside of this file change the following configuration settings but using your own values:
+8. Inside of this file, change the following configuration settings but using your own values:
   > [!IMPORTANT]
   > For this specific app, when setting up your client id and secret, be sure to give your app at least the following **scopes**:
   >   - audit